Blackburn with Darwen Children’s Literature Festival June 2026

 About the festival

-This will be the 8th festival that we have held in Blackburn with Darwen.
-The festival will run from 9th to 21st June.
+This will be the 9th festival that we have held in Blackburn with Darwen.
+The festival will run from 8th to 20th June.
 This year spans five libraries.
 Blackburn Central, the beautiful Darwen Carnegie Library.
 Cherry Tree Library, Mill Hill and Roman Road.
+In addition darwen Library Theatre and the Exchange in Blackburn.

 Children’s Literature Festivals was the idea of Blackburn born author Christina Gabbitas.
 There are over 350 literature festivals in the UK, with less than 10% solely centred on children.
 With falling literacy levels and England being ranked bottom of the table in the developed world for literacy amongst 16-19 year olds in a 2016 report , Christina thinks we should be concentrating on children in early years and primary to instil interest and a love of books.